-Vice President of Donor Strategy and Experience, UNICEF USA
+Vice President of Direct Response, UNICEF USA

 Integration is the key to developing an optimized donor experience.
 A study by Kantar Millward Brown found that integrated campaigns are 31 percent more effective at brand building and 57 percent more effective when it comes to achieving goals.1 By taking an omnichannel approach, you can attract new supporters, retain current donors and raise awareness of your mission in a crowded public consciousness.
 But what exactly is integration and how can you achieve it?
 Our expert, Helene Vallone-Raffaele tackles one of the most important, and elusive, challenges facing today’s nonprofits.